Crusades after the fall of Acre, 1291–1399: Despenser's Crusade

 The Great Schism within the Catholic Church from 1378–1417 led to a number of minor crusades.
 The best known of these is Despenser's Crusade of 1383, also known as the Norwich Crusade.
 This was a military expedition led by Henry le Despenser in order to assist Ghent in its struggle against the supporters of antipope Clement VII.
 The Siege of Ypres was unsuccessful, ending the crusade.
 In addition, a crusade was called after Charles III of Naples became king of Naples and titular king of Jerusalem in 1382 after having his cousin Joanna I of Naples strangled in jail.
 Clement VII granted crusade indulgences to Louis I of Anjou and others to dethrone Charles.
 A third example is that of John of Gaunt, who led an unsuccessful crusade against Henry of Trastámara to claim the throne of Castile by right of his wife Constance of Castile.

 War of Chioggia

 The Venetian–Genoese wars, begun in 1256, continued into the later 14th century.
 The War of Chioggia was the latest of these conflicts which lasted from 1378 to 1381.
 The war had mixed results.
 Venice and her allies won the war against their Italian rival states, however lost the war against Louis I of Hungary, which resulted in the Hungarian conquest of the Dalmatian cities.
 The Battle of Chioggia on 24 June 1380 resulted in a Venetian victory and the subsequent Treaty of Turin was signed by all parties on 8 August 1381.

+Marchal Boucicaut's 1399 Expedition

+In response to Byzantine Emperor Manuel II Palaeologus' pleads for help in 1397-1398, Charles VI of France sent his experienced commander Jean II le Meingre, 'Boucicaut' with a force of 1,000-1,200 disciplined knights, men-at-arms and archers to relieve Constantinople in 1399, then besieged by Ottoman forces.
+This small expedition successfully raided the Turkish military apparatus, preventing the fall of Constantinople.
+Following this success, the marchal and his French army, along with Manuel II and Venetian ships proceeded to raid the Turkish coast, burning down forts and ships, after which the expeditionary force returned home.